jrvallen/web-homework/elixir/README.md

 ## Objectives completed for the homework:
   ### 1. Wrote a new schema, queries, and mutations to add companies to the app
-  - Re-created migrations (`mix phx.gen.migration ...`) to add Company to the mix.
+  - Added migrations (`mix phx.gen.migration ...`) to add Company to the mix and maintain referential integrity as well as alter existing `users` and `transactions` tables.
 Set following foreign key constraints on the following relationships:
     * `companies c` -> `users u` on `c.id = u.company_id`
     * `companies c` -> `transactions t` on `c.id = t.company_id`
     * `users u` -> `transactions t` on `u.id = t.user_id`